 The teachings give an overview of Yungdrung Bön and are suitable for beginners as well as for advanced practitioners.
 New students are welcome.
-Having participated in the teachings in 2019 is not a prerequisite.
+Having participated in previous teachings in the series is not a prerequisite.

-Since Ponlop Rinpoche mostly talked about the lower vehicles in 2019, we expect him to concentrate on the higher vehicles - Sutra, Tantra, and Dzogchen - in 2022, but this year's teachings are basically independent of those in 2019.
+We expect Ponlop Rinpoche to concentrate on the higher vehicles Tantra and Dzogchen in 2023.
+This year's teachings are are basically independent of those in 2019 and 2022.

 The Nine Ways of Bön are divided into the four lower ways of "cause", useful in this life, but not capable of providing an escape from it towards Buddhahood, and the five higher ways of "result", true spiritual paths leading to Buddhahood.